agiliq/agiliq-jekyll/_posts/2019-01-22-complete-serverless-django.md

 Now our MySQL db is created, we have to link it to our app.

-We use `mysqlclient` since the db is MySQL, now let us install it
+We use `mysqlclient` to connect django to the MySQl Database Server.

 ```sh
 $ pip install mysqlclient